Trev-Marshall/Perseverance-Tribute-Page/README.md

 Well, look no further.

-This site has it all from the video of the landing incase you missed it to an interactive model of the rover!
+This site has it all from the video of the landing in case you missed it to an interactive model of the rover!
 If you are looking for a suprise scroll to the bottom of the page and click on the link to see NASA's image of the day!

 ## How to run..